No Win No Fee Solicitors

 - Maintain a daily account of how you feel both physically and emotionally, as well as any events related to your injury in the accident.
 This diary will be a useful record to show the impact your injury has had on your life.

-What are the time limits for making a no win no fee claim?
+What are the time limits for making a claim?

 As with most standard compensation claims, you’ll have three years from the date of your injury to begin your claims process, though there are exceptions to this rule which can include: